matrix-io/matrix-documentation/docs/Alexa/MatrixCreator.md

 ### Step 2: Override ALSA configuration

 MATRIX Creator has 8 physical microphone channels and an additional virtual beam formed channel that combines the physical ones.
-Utilize the beam formed channel by placing the following in `/home/pi/.asoundrc`.
+Utilize a microphone channel by placing the following in `/home/pi/.asoundrc`.

 ``` javascript
 pcm.!default